hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 ```

 With envoy running this config, the behaviour of the requests will be:

 rewrite all traffic hitting the web service to _k8s.gcr.io_, except if the IP is _192.168.0.1_ then set the location to _registry-1.docker.io_.

 Since I'm using a [Pair](https://github.com/sharingio/pair) instance, it set's the local subnet to _192.168.0.0/24_ so when I try to `docker pull humacs-envoy-10000.$SHARINGIO_PAIR_BASE_DNS_NAME/library/postgres:12-alpine` it will go to _docker.io_.

-If I try to `docker pull humacs-envoy-10000.$SHARINGIO_PAIR_BASE_DNS_NAME/e2e-test-images/agnhost:2.26` locally, it pulls from _k8s.gcr.io_.
+On my local machine, pulling container images using `docker pull humacs-envoy-10000.$SHARINGIO_PAIR_BASE_DNS_NAME/e2e-test-images/agnhost:2.26` will instead use _k8s.gcr.io_.

-To archieve this, I research how other http libraries handle redirects - namely [Golang's](https://golang.org/src/net/http/server.go?s=66471:66536#L2179).
+To achieve this, I research how other http libraries handle redirects - namely [Golang's net/http.Redirect](https://golang.org/src/net/http/server.go?s=66471:66536#L2179).
 The main things that Golang's _http.Redirect_ does it:

 -   set the _content-type_ header to _text/html_